Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-5.md

 		txCopy.Vin[inID].Signature = nil
 		txCopy.Vin[inID].PubKey = prevTx.Vout[vin.Vout].PubKeyHash
 ```
 In each input, `Signature` is set to `nil` (just a double-check) and `PubKey` is set to the `PubKeyHash` of the referenced output.
 At this moment, all transactions but the current one are "empty", i.e. their `Signature` and `PubKey` fields are set to nil.
-Thus, **inputs are signed separately**, although this is not necessary in our application, but Bitcoin allows transactions to contain inputs referencing different addresses.
+Thus, **inputs are signed separately**, although this is not necessary for our application, but Bitcoin allows transactions to contain inputs referencing different addresses.

 ```go
 		txCopy.ID = txCopy.Hash()
 		txCopy.Vin[inID].PubKey = nil

 ```
-The `Hash` method serializes the transaction and hashes it with SHA-256 algorithm.
+The `Hash` method serializes the transaction and hashes it with the SHA-256 algorithm.
 The resulted hash is the data we're going to sign.
 After getting the hash we should reset the `PubKey` field, so it doesn't affect further iterations.

 Now, the central piece: